monimoyd/gan_project/README.md

 ## Results

 Here are the results after 90 ecochs.
-First row shows original face, second row when the face is transformed to other age groups (i.e. 20-30 age group for 50-60 age group person, 50-60 age group for 20-30 age group persons), thir row shows whne the image is transformed back to original age group
+First row shows original face, second row when the face is transformed to other age groups (i.e. 20-30 age group for 50-60 age group person, 50-60 age group for 20-30 age group persons), thir row shows when the image is transformed back to original age group

 ![GAN Images](/epoch90.png)